-Parents Want Answers After 11 Kids Were Diagnosed with Similar Rare Brain Tumors in Mt Pleasant
+Residents Want Answers After 11 People Were Diagnosed with Similar Rare Brain Tumors in Mt Pleasant

-MOUNT PLEASANT, SC (ALEX HEATON, WTAT-TV) — Eleven cases of rare brain tumors all share something in common — the patients with those tumors were all from Mount Pleasant.
+MOUNT PLEASANT, SC (ALEX HEATON, WTAT-TV) — Eleven cases, according to a Mount Pleasant mother, of rare brain tumors all share something in common — the patients with those tumors were all from Mount Pleasant.

 Park West is known for pretty lawns and peacefulness.
 But driving past the gate only brings back bitter memories for Brandi Richardson.

 “He was terminal upon diagnosis.
 They give you radiation and tell you to go home and enjoy your kid until he’s gone,” Richardson said of the day her 8-year-old son Ethan was diagnosed with Diffuse Intrinsic Pontine Glioma, an incredibly rare pediatric brain tumor.